Introduction

 where we write \(\pi(a_t\mid s_t) \equiv p(a_t\mid s_t, \pi)\).
 A notable property of a mixture distribution is that we can write \(p(a_{\tau}\mid s_{\tau}) = \mathbb{E}_{p(\pi\mid s_{\tau})}[\pi(a_{\tau}\mid s_{\tau})]\), which – as we will see later – allows us to apply a variational bound.

 • The reason for introducing the policy variable \(\pi\) is because it is unclear how the goodness of a single action \(a_t\) would be defined.
-Its goodness is based on how the future plays out, which requires taking some additional future actions, and the policy variable \(\pi\) takes the role of determining these future actions in order for a well-defined value.
+Its goodness is based on how the future plays out, which requires taking some additional future actions, and the policy variable \(\pi\) takes the role of determining these future actions, allowing for a well-defined notion of value.

 \[\begin{equation} \label{eqn:boltz} p(\pi\mid s_t) \propto \exp(\beta V_{\pi}(s_t)) \quad \quad (1) \end{equation}\]